Gabistakk/Gabistakk/README.md

 - 👋 Hi, I’m @Gabistakk
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and bug bounty hunting
 - 🌱 I’m currently learning c, python, .NET (c#)
 - 💞️ I’m looking to do internships in companies
 - 📫 How to reach me, e mail: gabistakk@gmail.com